rperry99/random-card/README.md

 - Base functionality works
   - When you click the button, a new card will be shown to you.
 - Add styling to make it pretty

+## Version 2

+- Give the user a hand of cards instead of just one card